aMidnightNova/corrade-linux-server/readme.md

 ## Info

-This will launch corrade with the TCP and HTTP server configured and both placed behind nginx and the public facing ports secured with a certificate from Let's Encrypt.
+This project is specifiably tailored to work with [node-corrade](https://github.com/MidnightRift/node-corrade) but should work with anything really as long as you use the external ports.

-this is specifiably tailored to work with [node-corrade](https://github.com/MidnightRift/node-corrade)
+This will launch Corrade with the TCP and HTTP server configured and both placed behind nginx and the public facing ports secured with a certificate from Let's Encrypt.

 Public ports are exposed, internal ports are behind a firewall.
 ### TCP